violetscript/violetc/README.md

 [VioletScript](https://violetscript.github.io) compiler implemented in .NET.
 Currently it does not generate any code; code generation will be worked on anytime.
 You can currently use it to type check.

 - Debug it with `dotnet run -- someScript`
+- Currently writing built-ins for the primitive String type
 - [ ] Currrent bug to fix: type substitution of generic method under a generic class is not replacing signature correctly

 ## Command